a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

 ### Live Region Roles

-Live Region roles are used to alert screen readers and assistive technologies of dynamic changes to the contents of a page so that they can be announced to users.
-The reason for this is that dynamic changes may be visually noticeable, but that may not be the case for screen reader users for .
+Live Region roles are used to inform assistive technologies, such as screen readers, of dynamic changes to page content, so that they can be announced to users.
+The reason for this is that dynamic changes may be visually noticeable, but likely will be missed by users with low or no vision.

 #### Alert role example